Raukk/InverseActivation/README.md

 # InverseActivation
 This is a single (simple) Keras Layer that can be used with/in place of Relu (or similar) Activation functions.
 The goal is to reduce the number of computations required by reusing existing computations.

+Implemented for TF.Keras.

 ---